eraysolenkol/moneyConverter/README.md

 # moneyConverter
-moneyConverter.go converts some foreign currency to turkish lira
+moneyConverter.go converts USD to foreign currency

 This is my first little repository in Go and also in GitHub